No Products in the Cart

 Most letters are paid for using postage.
 You can buy stamps in a variety of places, like the post office, grocery store, and vending kiosks.
 Postage stamps affix to the upper right corner of the envelope and serve as proof to your mail carrier that you paid the shipping cost.
 You have to weigh your letter to be sure you know exactly how much postage is required to post your letter.

 The right postage changes depending on what your letter weighs and the size of your mailer.
-One first-class postage stamp costs $0.58 and is enough to mail a letter a single ounce or lighter.
+One first-class postage stamp costs $0.60 and is enough to mail a letter a single ounce or lighter.
 If your note weighs more, you'll need to buy postage in a larger amount or simply affix extra first-class stamps until you reach the proper postage amount.
+First class mail letter sending is the easiest option because all you need is a stamp.
+First class mail letters under an ounce as the simplest.

 When purchasing first-class letters postage, opt for a forever stamp.
 These have no face value printed on them.
 As the name implies, they're good for one first-class letter forever!
 Even if the cost of a stamp goes up next month, the forever stamp will still be valid.
 If you're a business that sends a lot of mail, purchasing postage in bulk can help defray future price increases.